lukeschaefer/mp4edit/README.md

 ### Atom.getByteLength()

 Returns entire byte length of an atom - same as will be in the header value for the atom.
 Includes the 8 bytes of header and padding for odd Atoms like meta.

-### Atom.toString()

-Returns a pretty-printed string to help understand the heirarchy of an atom and all of its children.

 ### Atom.indexOf(String name)